We’re transforming, making it easier for other organisations to invest in, and build on the railway.

 As Network Rail owns and operates Britain's railway we can get viewed by other organisations wishing to invest or build on the railway as a gatekeeper and difficult to work with.
 So we commissioned the Hansford Review to investigate how we could remove barriers and transform, and make it easier for other organisations.
 We are now implementing the recommendations of the Hansford Review.

 Easier to invest

 We're making it easier for other organisations to invest in the railway.
-We've published a list of opportunities for third parties to fund improvements and have committed to keeping it regularly updated.
+We've published a list of opportunities for third parties to fund, finance or deliver improvements and have committed to keeping it regularly updated.
 We're introducing contestability and offering projects out to market which previously only Network Rail could deliver.
 To support this new way of working, we're increasing our capacity and capability by putting in place a dedicated project financing team who can facilitate and manage the extra interest from the market.
 And a new team of business development directors stationed across the country, will guide investors through their project from start to finish.